AVRSANAND/Book_Analysis/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue if you have any suggestions or improvements.
+Additional improvements can be done in place where without explicit mentioning of chapters , it can predict the sentiment analysis.